ProfessorJames/quizpro/README.md

 - Add a leaderboard so that users can keep track of their scores.
 - Add a recommendation system so that users can receive feedback on areas and topics that they can improve most in.
 - Add a head to head option so that players can play against friends.
+- Make own API rather than relying on a third party API provider
+- Add more questions to own quiz database to address issues when existing API.

 # Technologies used